Evidence of a vertical kinematic oscillation beyond the Radcliffe Wave: Results

-We perform the same analysis in the N-Body simulation of a galactic disk perturbed by a satellite as massive as the Sgr.
-We added a live substructure to the stellar disk, with the total mass of $2\times10^{10}$ M$_{\odot}$ which hits the disk at roughly 2.2 kpc from the galactic center.
+We performed the same analysis in the N-body simulation of a galactic disk perturbed by a satellite as massive as the Sgr.
+We added a live substructure to the stellar disk, with the total mass of $2\times10^{10}$ M$_{\odot}$ which hits the disk at roughly 2.2 kpc from the galactic centre.
 The initial position of the satellite was at 20 kpc with an eccentric orbit ($e=0.7$).
-It completed one orbit around the Galactic center approximately 1.7 Gyrs.
-In the numerical experiment, the satellite excites the stellar disk with the formation of a long-wavelength bending mode \citep{donghia2016}.
+It completed one orbit around the Galactic centre over approximately 1.7 Gyrs.
+In the numerical experiment, the satellite excites the stellar disk, as seen by the formation of a long-wavelength bending mode \citep{donghia2016}.